LaoluOriola/footballjobsearch/README.md

 Players can upload highlights of themselves playing which will be on their profile and the explore page

 Players can also follow teams on the site, teams can follow players

+Admin can ban players if their highlights are fake

+Admin can ban teams if the team is fake